Quitch/GW-AI-Overhaul/README.md

 **Q. Why aren't awarded bounties showing on the player list?**

-Galactic War hides eco modifies from the player list.
+Galactic War hides eco modifiers from the player list.
 The bounties are still being awarded.
 If you gain one it will show below your eco bar.

 **Q. Why are those turrets moving?**